Treating Cancer in Children: Managing Hair Loss

 If your child wants to wear a wig, have one made before hair loss occurs.
-You can buy 1 or find out how to borrow 1 (see resources below).
+You can buy one or find out how to borrow one (see resources below).

 If your child is upset about missing patches of eyebrow, offer to help him or her fill them in with a makeup pencil.